ankit20062003/Safe-navigation-for-Visually-Impaired/README.md

 2) Providing reliable scene classification for identifying crosswalks and pathways <br>
 3) Supporting the audio feedback system with accurate environmental information <br>

-The combination of MSCOCO-trained YOLO model and your custom fine-tuning creates a specialized system that bridges the gap between general computer vision capabilities and practical mobility assistance applications.
-This makes a novel contribution by demonstrating how transfer learning can be effectively applied to create real-world accessibility solutions.
+By taking a pre-trained YOLO model and customizing it with domain-specific data, we've created a practical system that helps with real-world mobility challenges.
+This shows how existing computer vision tools can be adapted and enhanced to solve specific accessibility problems, which is what makes our work unique and valuable.